terijeli/yatzy-assignment/github_actions_yatzy/github_actions_yatzy/README.md

 ### Files:

-- `yatzy.py`: The Yatzy class which includes:
+- `yatzy.py`: the Yatzy class which has:
   - 5 dice (each individually lockable)
-  - A roll method that rolls only unlocked dice
+  - A roll method (rolls only unlocked dice)
-  - Scoring methods: Ones, Twos, Threes, Fours, Fives, Sixes, OnePair, TwoPairs, ThreeAlike, FourAlike, Small, Large, FullHouse, Chance, Yatzy
+  - Scoring methods: ones, twos, threes, fours, fives, sixes, one pair, tw pairs, three alike, four alike, small, large, full house, chance, yatzy

-- `test_yatzy.py`: Unit tests for all the scoring methods to ensure functionality.
+- `test_yatzy.py`: unit tests for all the scoring methods to ensure if everything works

-- `.github/workflows/python-app.yml`: A GitHub Actions workflow file that:
+- `.github/workflows/python-app.yml`: a GitHub Actions workflow file that:
-  - Runs automated tests whenever code is pushed
+  - runs automated tests whenever code is pushed
-  - Uses `pytest` to test the class and its methods
+  - uses `pytest` to test the class and its methods

 ### Explanation:

-This folder demonstrates how continuous integration is achieved using GitHub Actions.
-Once the Yatzy class and its tests were written, a CI pipeline was created using GitHub's built-in actions to ensure code quality.
-Every push triggers a test run.
+This folder shows how continuous integration can be done using GitHub Actions.
+Once the Yatzy class and tests were written, a CI pipeline was set up using GitHub's built-in actions to ensure code quality.

-### Screenshots:

-- GitHub Actions page showing successful test run
-- Test outputs in terminal
-- Code snippets from `yatzy.py` and `test_yatzy.py`